nluninja/nlp_datasets/corpus_template/README.md

 please insert here the description of the corpus; insert the dataset files in the _data_ folder

-##File Format
-please insert the file format, i.e. csv, iob1, iob2

 ##Entries
 train: xx docs  | test:  xx docs

 ##URL
 insert the reference URL for the corpus

-##Data Format
+##File Format
+please insert the file format, i.e. csv, iob1, iob2

 please describe the data format here

 ## Example